Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 There is no comparison between not finding courage in one moment vs. being a total coward.
 Or telling one half-truth vs. living a life full of deceit.

-We may not have always done the right or best things; but we can decide to be compassionate to the person who made the isolated poor choices sprinkled among the good ones.
+We may not have always done the right or best things.
+However, we can choose to show compassion to the person who made isolated poor choices.
+These were sprinkled among the good ones.
 After all, she did the best she could, as fallible as she is, in the moment.

 Self-Compassion Benefits Us as Well as Others